DarkRyu550/pwndbg/DEVELOPING.md

 It is important to note that a lot of care must be exercised when adding things to the Debugger API, as one must always add implementations for all supported debuggers of whatever new functionality is being added, even if only to properly gate off debuggers in which the functionality is not supported.
-Aditionally, it is important to keep the Debugger API interfaces as terse as possible in order to reduce code duplication.
+Additionally, it is important to keep the Debugger API interfaces as terse as possible in order to reduce code duplication.
 As a rule of thumb, if all the implementations of an interface are expected to share code, that interface is probably better suited for `aglib`, and it should be further broken down into its primitives, which can then be added to the Debugger API.